amitjoy/Industry_4.0/README.md

 ### How can I set up? ###

 * Install maven in your machine
-* Checkout this complete repo
+* Checkout this complete repository
 * Change the location in all the Deployment Package Definitions manually
 * Change the location in Shell Script to get the final deployment
 * Build the parent POM